Apollo: Female lovers

-Love affairs ascribed to Apollo are a late development in Greek mythology.
-Their vivid anecdotal qualities have made some of them favorites of painters since the Renaissance, the result being that they stand out more prominently in the modern imagination.

-Daphne was a nymph who scorned Apollo's advances and ran away from him.
-When Apollo chased her in order to persuade her, she changed herself into a laurel tree.
-According to other versions, she cried for help during the chase, and Gaia helped her by taking her in and placing a laurel tree in her place.
-According to Roman poet Ovid, the chase was brought about by Cupid, who hit Apollo with golden arrow of love and Daphne with leaden arrow of hatred.
-The myth explains the origin of the laurel and connection of Apollo with the laurel and its leaves, which his priestess employed at Delphi.
-The leaves became the symbol of victory and laurel wreaths were given to the victors of the Pythian games.

-Apollo is said to have been the lover of all nine Muses, and not being able to choose one of them, decided to remain unwed.
-He fathered the Corybantes by the Muse Thalia, Orpheus by Calliope, Linus of Thrace by Calliope or Urania and Hymenaios (Hymen) by one of the Muses.
+Apollo is said to have been the lover of all nine Muses, and not being able to choose one of them, he decided to remain unwed.
+He fathered the Corybantes by the Muse Thalia.
+By Calliope, he had Hymenaios, Ialemus, Orpheus and Linus.
+Alternatively, Linus was said to be the son of Apollo and either Urania or Terpsichore.

-In the Great Eoiae that is attributed to Hesoid, Scylla is the daughter of Apollo and Hecate.
+In the Great Eoiae that is attributed to Hesiod, Scylla is the daughter of Apollo and Hecate.

 Cyrene was a Thessalian princess whom Apollo loved.
 In her honor, he built the city Cyrene and made her its ruler.
 She was later granted longevity by Apollo who turned her into a nymph.
 The couple had two sons, Aristaeus, and Idmon.

 Evadne was a nymph daughter of Poseidon and a lover of Apollo.
-She bore him a son, Iamos.
+They had a son, Iamos.
 During the time of the childbirth, Apollo sent Eileithyia, the goddess of childbirth to assist her.

 Rhoeo, a princess of the island of Naxos was loved by Apollo.
 Out of affection for her, Apollo turned her sisters into goddesses.
 On the island Delos she bore Apollo a son named Anius.
 Not wanting to have the child, she entrusted the infant to Apollo and left.
 Apollo raised and educated the child on his own.